6 Harvest Alternatives (Free & Paid) for 2026

 Time and expenses are tracked as billable and non-billable, as well as for the purpose of calculating gross pay.

-While the platform is a little complicated to learn due to the overwhelming amount of features, Replicon is still a top choice for enterprise-level time tracking on a budget.
+While the platform is a little complicated to learn due to the overwhelming amount of features, and we wish that the pricing were transparent, Replicon is still a solid choice for enterprise-level time tracking.

 How to Choose the Right Harvest Alternative: Essential Checklist